-Students are expected to take a leadership role,
+Students are expected to take a leadership role, especially in mentoring the new yearbook students.

-especially in mentoring the new yearbook students.
 They may have opportunities to be a Department Head or Editor.
 Editors will be involved in planning and running the Yearbook class.
 Students will examine other yearbooks (including past Sands' yearbooks) to suggest improvements and identify successful components.
 They will seek inspiration and ideas for theme and design elements, and guide the implementation to produce an impressive and unified product.
-Students will extend the development of their skills around time management, communication, creative problem solving, working with others, giving and receiving reflection, career criticism. exploration. responsibility to a group and contributions to school society.
-Recommended prerequisite: Media Design 11
+Students will extend the development of their skills around time management, communication, creative problem solving, working with others, giving and receiving criticism. reflection, career exploration, responsibility to a group and contributions to school society.
+Recommended prerequisite: Yearbook Graphic Production 11